 AnnouncementsDiscover what's coming up at St. Peter'sView All

-It is a tradition at St. Peter’s to bring Holiday Cheer to some of our older members who may not be able to attend a Christmas Service.
-Please consider delivering a Poinsettia from our altar on Christmas Day or in the days to follow.
-What a wonderful tradition to start or continue with your family.
-If interested, sign up on the Parish Life bulletin board outside the church nursery, or contact Christine Smith at firstname.lastname@example.org.
+It is a tradition at St. Peter’s to bring an Easter plant to some of our older members who may not be able to attend an Easter Service.
+There are more than 20 members that we would like to bring a plant to, but we cannot reach everyone without your help.
+Please consider delivering an Easter plant from our altar to one of our homebound members on Easter or in the days to follow.
+If interested, sign up on the Parish Life bulletin board outside the church nursery, or contact Christine Smith at email@example.com.

-Drivers needed for Sages Christmas Service on Thursday, December 22nd.
-If you’re able to offer one of our Sages a ride to service, please sign up on the Parish Life bulletin board outside the church nursery or contact Christine Smith.
+Drivers may be needed for the Sages Maundy Thursday Service on Thursday, April 13.
+If you’re able to offer one of our Sages a ride to the service and luncheon, please sign up on the Parish Life bulletin board outside the church nursery or contact Christine Smith at firstname.lastname@example.org.
 Thank you!
-Approximate times, 10:30 a.m. pick up and 1:30 p.m. drop off.
+Approximate times are 10:30 a.m. pick up and 1:30 p.m. drop off.